SalomePlatform/shaper/src/FeaturesPlugin/doc/extrusionCutFeature.rst

 - **To offset** - offset for extrusion or for a bounding plane, if selected.
 - **From plane** - a planar face can be selected to bound extrusion from the other side.
 - **From offset** - offset for extrusion or for a bounding plane, if selected.
-- **Cut from** - contains a list of objects which will be cut from the result of extrusion.
+- **Cut from** - contains a list of objects which will be cut by the result of extrusion.

 **TUI Commands**: